emmelouwho/CalPals/README.md

 # Contributions:

-Andrea Aranda Ramos: Schedule (25%)
+Andrea Aranda Ramos (25%)
+- Schedule Page

+Emme Erwin (35%)
-Emme Erwin: Create Event Page and Tab View Controller, Locations (35%)
+- Create Event Page
+- Tab View Controller
+- Locations on Create Event

+Mahta Ghotbi (15%)
-Mahta Ghotbi: Launch Screen (15%)
+- Launch Screen

+Richie Wahidin (25%)
-Richie Wahidin: Login / Sign Up Screen (25%)
+- Login / Sign Up Screen
+- Firebase setup

 # Deviations:
 We have not been able to implement the sign-in through Google and Apple, but it will hopefully be included in the Beta submission.